Mizakson/file-uploader/README.md

   * __Supertest__: A library for testing HTTP requests and routes.

   ## Setup and Installation
-  To get a copy of this project up and running on your local machine for development and testing purposes, follow these steps.
+  To get a copy of this project up and running on your local machine for development and testing purposes, follow these steps:

   ### Prerequisites
   You will need the following installed: